What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

 For more information on the Case for Quality Collaborative Community, see here.

 The MDIAS Proof of Concept (POC) phase enables stakeholders to work collaboratively together and with the Trusted Third Party to explore how the MDIAS partnership model could operate and whether it could advance device quality and patient safety.
 The objectives of the POC are to build trust among stakeholders, enable collaborative decision-making, and achieve tangible results that demonstrate the value of the partnership.

 For more information or to contact someone at MDIAS, email email@example.com.

 Who is MITRE and what is their role in MDIAS?

 MITRE is a not-for-profit, private corporation chartered to work in the public interest.
-MITRE supports a broad and diverse set of civilian and defense agencies through its management of federally funded research and development centers (FFRDCs).
+MITRE supports a broad and diverse set of civilian and defense agencies through its operation of federally funded research and development centers (FFRDCs).

 MITRE acts in the role as the Trusted Third Party (TTP) for MDIAS.
 In this role, MITRE serves as an independent facilitator of industry, data steward, and data analyst.
 As an independent facilitator, MITRE brings stakeholders together to achieve shared goals that could not be achieved by operating independently.
 As a data steward, MITRE maintains the security and anonymity of the data provided.
-As the data analyst, MITRE conducts the analysis and facilitate stakeholder interpretation and validation of the results.
-Having the TTP serve as the data analyst means that raw data can only be viewed by the TTP, and the results are always de-identified to protect the identity of partner organizations.
+As the data analyst, MITRE conducts the analysis and facilitates stakeholder interpretation and validation of the results.
+Having the TTP (i.e., MITRE) serve as the data analyst means that raw data can only be viewed by the TTP, and the results are always de-identified to protect the identity of partner organizations.

 What is the FDA’s role in MDIAS?